 - 1. GSSHA generates the TSS plot as well.
-To see the TSS plot at the watershed outlet, right click Outlet Sediment TSS Graph.
+To see the TSS plot at the watershed outlet, right-click Outlet Sediment TSS Graph.
 Select View Graph. - 2.
-You will see the TSS plot that appears similar to the following plot.
+The TSS plot should appear similar to the following plot.

 Visualizing Sediment flux in the channel